InRule/DMNModeler/doc/DMNModels.md

 ![InRule DMN Step By Step Guide Step 2](../images/InRuleDMN_Model_Step2.PNG)

-As our mini guide above suggests, it's time to think if some decisions are public, and other private.
+As our guide above suggests, it's time to think if some decisions are public, and other private.
 Indeed, all the discounts and promotions calculation when determining the subtotal price is internal and we should separate that from the final price calculation.
 So a Decision Service can be added to our model:

 ![InRule DMN Step By Step Guide Step 3](../images/InRuleDMN_Model_Step3.PNG)

-As the analysis progresses, of course many other details appear, like where does this package will be shipped, what are the shipping taxes that need to be applied, maybe some customers are willing to pay more for a speedy shipping, so also that need to be considered.
-The important thing is that, as new ideas are brought into discussion, they need to be put on the model, to keep track of them and detail them at the right time.
+As the analysis progresses, many other details are discovered.
+For example, shipping is a common problem.
+What shipping will be used and what fees and taxes are required.
+Perhaps some customers are willing to pay more for a speedy shipping and other cases might inject an offer for preferred shipping.
+It's important to keep the team exploring, modeling and discovering all of the aspects of each decision until it's un-ambigious.
+This means that once complete, anyone on the team would know what the decisions we are going to implement and what data is required to drive them.

-Conclusion:
-DMN is a critical step between identifying requirements and implementation.
-It's purpose is to discover models and get the value out of the decision that is automatig your business.
+Happy modeling!